manrop2702/ISITDTU2021/Where_is_your_ticket/README.md

 Your choice:
 ```

 Basically, the challenge give us a role as a <span style="color:green">guest</span>.
-Base on the description or the source code, we should find a way to change our identity to <span style="color:red">royal</span>.
+Base on the description and the source code, we should find a way to change our identity to <span style="color:red">royal</span>.

 Here is the encrypted data of our identity: